-Till: Massive to bedded diamicton; sandy silt to silt matrix, clast content moderate to high, low to high matrix carbonate content, rare discontinuous layers or lenses of stratified gravel, sand, silt and/or clay, or flowtills.
+Till: Massive to bedded diamicton; sandy silt to silt matrix (clay texture locally), clast content moderate to high, low to high matrix carbonate content, rare discontinuous layers or lenses of stratified gravel, sand, silt and/or clay, or flowtills.
 Deposited at the base or along the margins of a glacier.

-4 Till: Massive to bedded diamicton; silty sand to sand matrix. ☐ clast content moderate to high, low to moderate matrix carbonate content, rare discontinuous layers or lenses of stratified gravel, sand, silt and/or clay, or flowtills.
+4 Till: Massive to bedded diamicton; silty sand to sand matrix, ☐ clast content moderate to high, low to moderate matrix carbonate content, rare discontinuous layers or lenses of stratified gravel, sand, silt and/or clay, or flowtills.
 Deposited at the base or along the margins of a glacier.
 Thin Sediment over Bedrock: Thin, near-continuous cover of Quaternary sediments overlying undifferentiated bedrock.
 Quaternary sediments are commonly less than 1 m thick; however, areas of outcrop indicated on the map may contain small areas where the cover exceeds 1 m in thickness, but are too small to delineate at this map scale.

-PALEOZOIC, MESOZOIC AND CENOZOIC
+PALEOZOIC, MESOZOIC AND CENOZOIC (TERTIARY)

-(TERTIARY) cover of Quaternary sediments.
+Bedrock: Undifferentiated bedrock with a thin, discontinuous cover of Quaternary sediments.
 Quaternary sediments rarely exceed 0.5 m in thickness; however, areas of outcrop indicated on the map may contain small areas where the cover exceeds 1 m in thickness, but are too small to delineate at this map scale.